 Climate-related risks will be reviewed and reported annually to the Audit and Risk Management Committee ("ARMC") and the Board.
-Moving forward, we will develop a more comprehensive approach to identify and develop climate-related risk mitigation procedures and integrate them into our overall risk review process and business functions self-assessment.
+Moving forward, we aim to develop a more comprehensive approach to formulate climate-related risk mitigation plans and ensure a sound system of risk management and internal controls to safeguard stakeholders' interest and the Group's assets.